dleng2242/raspberry_pi_house_temperature/README.md

 I used python 3.10 and developed the code on my laptop in VS code, and then pulled the code onto the Raspberry Pi to run it.

+The Raspberry Pi was tricky to manage environments on.
+First, the highest python version available on the Pi was only 3.4.3, second it was too old for miniconda to be install, and third some packages will only install on the Raspberry Pi OS and not on windows, with some packages only needed for development.
+To resolve all this I created two environment
-Some packages will only install on the Raspberry Pi OS, and others are only needed for development, so there are two environment files: `env_dev.yml` for development on my PC, and `env_prd.yml` for the Raspberry Pi.
+files: `env_dev.yml` for development on my PC inside a conda environment, and `requirements_prd.txt` for the Raspberry Pi.

-Use `conda env create -f env_prd_.yml` to recreate the environment.
+Use `conda env create -f env_dev.yml` to recreate the environment.
-Or you can use `conda env update -f env_prd.yml --prune` to just update an already created environment.
+Or you can use `conda env update -f env_dev.yml --prune` to just update an already created environment.

 The Raspberry Pi was connected to my home network using an ethernet cable